Row rect Shape Decorative svg added to top

 4. In-person Training: New volunteers complete online and in-person training with staff before taking rehabilitation patients home.

-The 2026 volunteer application period is open.
-Please click the button below to apply.
+The 2026 volunteer application period is closed.
+Please check back for future opportunities.

 Satellite Teams: